 These are moments which possess the writer, not the lover, and which live on perpetually.
 One can return to them time and time again in memory, or use them as a fund upon which to build the part of one’s life that is writing.
 One can debauch them with words, but one can never spoil them.

 In this context too, I recover another such moment, lying beside a sleeping woman in a cheap room near the mosque.
 In that early spring dawn, with its dense dew, sketched upon the silence which engulfs a whole city before the birds awaken it, I caught the sweet voice of the blind muezzin from the mosque reciting the ebed – a voice hanging like a hair in the palm cooled airs of Alexandria…

 The great prayer wound its way into my sleepy consciousness like a serpent, coil after shining coil of words, the voice of the muezzin sinking from register to register of gravity ~ until the whole world seemed dense with its marvelous healing powers, the intimations of a grace undeserved and unexpected, impregnating that shabby room where Melissa lay, breathing lightly as a gull, rocked upon the oceanic splendors of a language she would never know.

-The last of Durrell’s four volumes concludes with a letter written by Clea to the narrator, a schoolteacher whose name we now know to be Darley.
+The last of Durrell’s four volumes concludes with a letter written by Clea to the narrator, the schoolteacher whose name we now know: Darley.
 Filled with news and gossip about mutual friends, her letter includes a few details about her own development as a painter.
-Then, she adds this.
+Then, she adds this:

 Her words evoke the beginning of the tale: the house at the edge of the sea; the child; the first, halting attempts to unravel perplexities of time and space that have dogged Darley’s every effort as a writer.